Hydnum repandum: Similar species

-North American lookalikes include the white hedgehog (Hydnum albidum) and the giant hedgehog (Hydnum albomagnum).
+North American lookalikes include the white hedgehog (Hydnum albidum) and the giant hedgehog (H. albomagnum).
 H. albidum has a white to pale yellowish grey fruit body that bruises yellow to orange.
 H. albomagnum is large and paler than H. repandum.
 Hydnum umbilicatum is smaller, with caps measuring 3–5 cm in diameter, and thinner stipes that are 0.5–1 cm wide.
 Its caps are umbilicate (with a navel-like cavity), sometimes with a hole in the center of the cap, unlike the flattened or slightly depressed caps of H. repandum.
-Microscopically, H. umbilicatum has spores that are larger and more elliptical than those of H. repandum, measuring 7.5–9 by 6–7.5 µm.
-A European lookalike, Hydnum rufescens, is also smaller than H. repandum, and has a deeper apricot to orange color.
-Hydnum ellipsosporum, described as a new species from Germany in 2004, differs from H. repandum by the shape and length of its spores, which are ellipsoid and measure 9–11 by 6–7.5 µm.
+Microscopically, H. umbilicatum has spores that are larger and more elliptical than those of H. repandum, measuring 7.5–9 by 6–7.5 μm.
+A European lookalike, H. rufescens, is also smaller than H. repandum, and has a deeper apricot to orange color.
+Hydnum ellipsosporum, described as a new species from Germany in 2004, differs from H. repandum by the shape and length of its spores, which are ellipsoid and measure 9–11 by 6–7.5 μm.
 Compared to H. repandum, it has smaller fruit bodies, with cap diameters ranging from 3 to 5 cm wide.